 This third workshop is intended for users and developers of Vidjil, to share experience, protocols and results, to raise questions and decide development priorities, and possibly to set up new collaborations between biologists and bioinformaticians.
-The workshop will include invited talks, hematology, immunology and bioinformatics talks from the users and developers of Vidjil, and practical hands-on sessions on participant data.
+The workshop will include an invited talk by Jack Bartram, hematology, immunology and bioinformatics talks from the users and developers of Vidjil, and practical hands-on sessions on participant data.
 The previous workshop gathered 36 scientists from 6 countries.

 The workshop will include invited talks, hematology and bioinformatics talks from the users and developers of Vidjil, and practical hands-on sessions on participant data.
 We expect that one participant from each group will do a short presentation of his research or clinical work, and, if applicable, of the results obtained with Vidjil or with other software.

 For the practical sessions, the participants are invited to bring a laptop and some of their NGS data (fasta / fastq / fastq.gz files).
 The data can also be uploaded before the workshop into user accounts on app.vidjil.org before the workshop.
 We also provide public test data for the people who do not currently have their own NGS Rep-Seq data.

 |9:00 – 9:45||Registration, coffee|

 |10:00 – 11:00||Diagnosis and MRD for Leukemia and Lymphoma|